jpegleg/dwarven-toolbox/README.md

 Use "rage" https://github.com/str4d/rage instead for more normal interactive file encryption operations, etc.

-The "dwarven-toolbox" technique with the hammers, mattocks, and halberds is to layer these tools together within scripts or other programs, designed for not relying on files to perform the operations.
+The "dwarven-toolbox" technique with the hammers, mattocks, and halberds is to layer these tools together within scripts or other programs, designed for not relying on files to perform the operations so that we can process on script variables without writing to disk if we don't want to.
+We also have tools that work specifically with files.
 The utilities enable tweakable and scriptable encryption, hashing, signing, and some maths.
 While some of the utilities are better with layers, others are more directly useful on the CLI.

+<b>The toolbox has two types of binaries, those that work with files and those that work with args.</b>

-While the toolbox is not designed to work with files directly, subshell concatenation aka "$(cat mything.txt)" and redirects aka "shielda $(gold) > something.dat" can be used effectively.
-The tools are designed for working with arguments passed into the programs.
+The args tools can use subshell concatenation aka "$(cat mything.txt)" and redirects aka "shielda $(gold) > something.dat" can be used effectively.
+These tools are designed for working with arguments passed into the programs.
 Combined with "xargs", we can pipe data into the utilities that way as well.

+The file tools read files from the disk and write data to files.
+Arguments to the file tools are paths aka file names, along with other optional args.

 ## Installation example